racyusdelanoo/bpf-tutorial/README.md

 **Extra**: Modify the `dropworld.c` file by changing the return value from `XDP_DROP` to `XDP_PASS`.
 Then compile and repeat the loading process.
 Observe that, in this case, the ping responses will still be received.
 Thus, this new program is effectively an empty operation, which merely receives and passes packets up to the kernel stack.

-## Example 2: Packet filtering by TCP port
+### Example 1: **TCP filter**

-File location: `./examples/portfilter.c`
+File location: `./examples/tcpfilter.c`

-This example parses packets received on an interface and discards the ones with the HTTP protocol.
-Discarding is done by parsing the TCP header source and destination port fields.
-Packets in which one of these values is 80 are discarded.
+This example parses packets received on an interface and discards the ones with the TCP protocol.
+Discarding is done by parsing the IP header protocol field.
+Packets with a protocol equal to 6, which corresponds to TCP, are discarded.

 Similar to the previous example, compile the program by running: